Leaving a Trace in the Ski Industry

 At Leave a Trace Ski and Ride Foundation, we are dedicated to making a change in the industry.
 Getting gear to the other side of the planet is by no means an easy feat, but through creative collaboration and global support we can connect good people with good gear.

-Provide instruction from professional athletes, coaches, guides, and industry leaders.
+Provide instruction from professional instructors, athletes, coaches, guides, and industry leaders.

 Now is the time to shake up the industry by giving voice to women, indigenous people, under privileged people, youth, and elders from around the globe.